aimeele97/US_housing_price_analysis/README.md

 ## 2. Data Collection and Preprocessing

 ### 2.1 Data Sources

 The data used in this analysis is collected from the **Housing Affordability Data System** (HADS) provided by HUD.
 The dataset contains housing-level variables collected across multiple years (2005, 2007, 2009, 2011, and 2013) from the **Housing Affordability Data System** (HADS).

 Link dataset: [US Housing values data](https://www.huduser.gov/portal/datasets/hads/hads.html)

-### 2.2 Variables and Descriptions
+### 2.2 Columns Definition

-List of variables using in this project.
+Utilizing the total of 27 variables for this analysis, the detailed columns definition as below

 | **Variable Name** | **Type** | **Explanation** |
 |-------------------|----------|-----------------|